Anthony-CamembearGames/Electric-Image-Method/README.md

 * Capacitance Matrix over a dielectric surface [work in progress]
 * Capacitance Matrix over a 2 layer dielectric surface with complex permitivities [work in progress]
 * Capacitance Matrix over a multi-layered dielectric surface with complex permitivities [standby]
+* Graphical representation of the electrode system [standby]
+* Custom error messages and geoetry verification [stanby]

 ### References :